VesnaPop-Dimitrijoska/VesnaPop-Dimitrijoska/README.md

 👋 Hi, I'm @VesnaPop-Dimitrijoska
 👀 Passionate about Data Science
-🌱 Currently diving into Machine Learning and Deep Learning
+🌱 Currently diving into Machine Learning and Deep Neural Networks
 💞️ Open to collaboration
 📫 Reach me at: vesnapopdimitrijoska@gmail.com